 How can you, a Jew, ask me a Samaritan woman for a drink?

-May I not to judge others on the basis of bias and appearance.
+Help me , O God, not to judge others on the basis of appearances and bias.

-Do I take the gospel seriously enough to reflect it and cause others to explore what it means?
+How fired am I by the good news of the gospel?
+Do I take it seriously enough to reflect it and cause others to explore what it means?
 How can I do that?

 The woman said to him,